Midnight Flight: Chapter 2, Dividing Lines

 The second reason for its name was actually geographical.
 A hill divided South Shore Valley, a limestone ridge that ran along 91st Street through 92nd Street, the top of the hill.
 The best homes were built along this inclining street slope adding an extra luster to the already beautiful area.

 Between all of this was the heart of South Shore Valley, a mix of middle class Jews, a few Arab immigrant families, and white collar Whites.
 (It was also called Calumet Heights, which is the name that later stuck).
 The fathers worked downtown at banks like Northern Trust, or the corporate offices of international oil companies like Sinclair and Standard Oil.
+One of Standard Oil’s key executive, Ken Morrow, lived next door with his wife Dolores.
+I would babysit for their son Glenn, who was named after the Astronaut.
 East of Yates were many Eastern European families, whose fathers worked at the Steel Mills.

 Just south of Warren Elementary school was a poorer, blue collar Christian community, consisting mostly of frame homes and the area’s harvest of “greasers.”
 Most of the Jewish students aspired to go to Bowen.
 That’s where I wanted to go.
 Most of the “greasers” looked forward to a technical education at Chicago Vocational High school, located on 87th Street.
 I only knew one Jewish student who went to CVS after graduation from Bowen.
 All our friends said his grades weren’t that good.
 Students went to CVS because of poor grades.
 That was the perception.
 Despite that, my brother, who had an excellent academic record, went to CVS where he graduated and continued on through college to become an engineer.
 And there were many other schools nearby including Caldwell Elementary and Hoyne Elementary.